dmr-dj/pyplot-veget/README.md

-                        File name to be used for writing the data out -s, --substract       If set, attempt the difference between the two first dataset with a weight matrix -d, --desert          Add an auto-computed desert pseudo-PFT based on low NPP points
+                        File name to be used for writing the data out -s, --substract       If set, attempt the difference between the two first dataset with a weight matrix -d, --desert          Add an auto-computed desert pseudo-PFT based on low NPP points -l LIMIT_NPP_VAL, --limit_npp LIMIT_NPP_VAL
+                        A value to decipher between dominant and non-dominant values of npp for PFTs -v, --verbosity       increase output verbosity (e.g., -vv is more than -v)
 ```

 ## Full test case: